Voice/Telephone Services - UW-Madison Telephone Policy

 All policies for desktop telephones also apply to the use of UW-Madison-owned cellular telephones.
 Per minute charges apply on some cellular plans, even campus and local calls.
 Since each department is responsible for monitoring the use of its own telephones, departments may wish to encourage the use of desktop telephones rather than cellular whenever possible.

-The Division of Information Technology (DoIT) distributes monthly telephone usage reports listing all long distance telephone calls and all cellular usage.
+The Division of Information Technology (DoIT) distributes monthly telephone usage reports listing all cellular usage.
 These reports should be used to screen for questionable telephone use.
 Where it has not already been done, a specific individual in the department should be assigned responsibility for coordinating the review of telephone usage reports.
 If questionable calls are noted, it is the department’s obligation to check them out in detail and take necessary corrective action if abuse is verified.
 Proper use of the system depends upon the efforts made at the departmental level.